 Our movement seeks to overcome the factors that have thwarted reform in the past: lack of political will, insufficient trust and coordination between stakeholders, and prioritising what should be done over how to get there.
-Stepping stones for a better future

 10 STEPPING STONES

 The 10 proposals are drawn from a larger pool featured on our ideas hub.
 Following extensive consultations with current and former policy-makers and shapers, the 10 ideas included in this report are those considered to be at or near a "tipping point" moment, where a concerted campaign could lead to implementation in the foreseeable future.